Tuesday, January 31, 2017

 Review

 The massive success of Red Dog inspired family viewers and dog lovers as they went to see this film in Australian cinemas.
 The humorous and melancholy drama of this true story has touched them.
-However, the plans for a prequel did surface in 2015, when filming had begun.
+However, the plans for a prequel surfaced in 2015, when filming had begun.
 It premiered on Boxing Day in the year after that.
 More family-friendly in its distinctive appeal, TRUE BLUE was a bit of a disappointment and didn't have as much charm as the original movie.
-The newly added indigenous themes to the prequel assist in relating more to the native Australian culture.
+The newly added Indigenous themes to the prequel assist in relating more to the native Australian culture.
 The narrative is not too reminiscent of several boy-and-his-dog films like Disney's Old Yeller.

 The movie has a few extraordinary standout actors like Bryan Brown, an Aussie legend, who is much-fitted in his challenging but more severe role as the grandfather.
 British thespian Jason Isaacs was quite a narrator when portraying the older version of the young boy.
 Levi Miller is a natural choice as the young boy who discovered Red Dog and became his first master.